hmslima/sambahsacompletegrammar/sambahsa.md

 ----------

-“w” and “y” respectively are {w} and {y} when combined to vowel, but when isolates the letter “w” is pronounced like a short {u} and “y” like {ü}.
+“w” and “y” respectively are {w} and {y} when combined to vowel, but when isolates the letter “w” is pronounced like a short {u}, more precisely [ŭ] or [ʊ̆], and the letter “y” is like {ü}.

 []{#anchor-37}**sehkwnt {sE:kunt} –** (they) follow